 Continuing Education Activity

 Carbidopa is a medication used in the management and treatment of Parkinson disease (PD).
 It is in the decarboxylase inhibitor class of drugs.
-This activity reviews the indications, action, and contraindications for carbidopa as a valuable agent in the management of PD symptoms.
+This activity reviews the indications, mechanism of action, and contraindications for carbidopa as a valuable agent in managing PD symptoms.
 This activity will highlight the mechanism of action, adverse event profile, and other key factors pertinent to members of the interprofessional team in the management of patients with PD and related conditions.

-- Identify the mechanism of action and administration of carbidopa.
+- Identify the mechanism of action of carbidopa.

-- Describe the adverse effects and contraindications of carbidopa.
+- Describe the potential adverse effects of carbidopa.

-- Review the appropriate monitoring and toxicity of carbidopa.
+- Review the appropriate monitoring for patients receiving carbidopa.